Masters of Scale: How to Build Your Company to Last with John Elkann – formatted transcript

 To be clear, Phoenix companies don’t actually die.
 But they do suffer the inevitable slings and arrows of outrageous fortune.
 They last because they demonstrate an extraordinary ability to bounce back.

 We don’t talk about this much in Silicon Valley, where I’ve spent my career.
 We tend to champion the pioneers, the inventors who build a crazy idea from scratch, and create their own market as they scale wildly.

 You might hear founders say they want to build a brand with impact, a brand that endures.
 But most of them say that as they throw themselves off a cliff and try to build an airplane on the way down.
 Planning for longevity just isn’t the top priority when the ground is hurtling towards you.
 In short, that’s the next game, not the first game.
 And there are almost no founders in Silicon Valley who have any relevant experience in the long game.

-I would argue Bill Gates is in that game right now, along with Microsoft CEO Satya Nadella.
+I would argue Bill Gates is in that game now, along with Microsoft CEO Satya Nadella.
 They’re figuring out how you transition from a founder-led company to the leadership that will make Microsoft an enduring institution.
+There are older brands in Silicon Valley, like HP and Dell, which have suffered a few missteps.
 But the most iconic companies in tech right now — they’re all still founder-led.
 Larry Page and Sergey Brin are still leading Google.
 Jeff Bezos is still running Amazon.
 Mark Zuckerberg is still leading Facebook.

 We in tech are only just beginning to ask ourselves: “How do you build a business that thrives for a century or more?”